SBCNY/Molecular-Biology-of-the-Cell/Update_history.md

 <b>Update history</b><br>
 <br>
+March 20th, 2023
+- Heatmaps allow comparison of -log10(p-values) or ranks between the different datasets.
+If a heatmap contains too many rows and columns, it is split in multiple heatmap blocks.
+The blocks are now first sorted by columns, then by rows, allowing easier comparison of the results for the same SCP accross all datasets.
+- If SCPs of interest are selected, the user can now define significance criteria for the heatmap that determine, if the -log10(p-values)/ranks are colored or white.

 January 13th, 2023
 - Updates in the menu panel 'Read data' and the explanatory descriptions of the included functionalities.